OpenNews/opennews-website/_posts/2017-3-29-how-to-srccon-proposal.md

 * **We expect to receive more than one great proposal for some popular topics.
 If someone else proposes a session similar to this one and we want to accept both, would you be willing to co-lead a combined session with that person?** - we receive many more proposals than we have space for in the SRCCON schedule.
 Merging sessions on similar topics helps us involve more folks as facilitators.
 If we see an opportunity to merge a session, OpenNews staff coordinates with both parties and is on-hand to help make the collaboration easier.
 * **Does this session need a co-facilitator?** - would you like to plan and run your session with someone else?
 Unlike a panel presentation, you don't need to have a whole bunch of people on your session to represent all possible perspectives--the folks in the room will bring that to the conversation.
 But a co-facilitator may bring a complementary experience or skillset to your session--maybe they love facilitation or have a lot of energy or always ask questions that your brain loves.
 It's up to you whether you need, or would just prefer, to have a facilitator.
 If you would like one, but don't know who, we can help with that.

-## About your co-facilitator
+### About your co-facilitator
 If you already have a co-facilitator in mind, you'll see a few questions about that person.
 Please give us as much information about your co-facilitator as possible.
 This will help us reach out to the person (especially if you don't have an email address handy).
 After the call for proposals closes, we will reach out to the co-facilitator to gather their personal information.

 Also, if you're thinking about pitching with a co-facilitator who has a few session ideas, that's great!
-When we build the schedule, we plan for each person to facilitate one session only so that we can involve a wider array of facilitators and so no one is over-burdened with session responsibilities.
+When we build the schedule, we try to avoid having facilitators work on more than one session each—it keeps people from being overburdened with responsibilities, makes sure session leaders get to fully participate in the conference, and helps us involve a wider array of facilitators at SRCCON.
 If the same person is co-facilitator on multiple sessions we want to accept, we will suggest a way to include everyone and may suggest a new co-facilitator for one of the sessions.

 ## About you
 * **Your name** - whatever name, or version of your name, you would like listed with your session on the session proposals page.